-An F-1 visa stamp that U.S. consular officials place in your passport indicates that you are eligible to enter or re-enter the United States as an F-1 student.
-It does not determine your length of stay in the United States.
+A J-1 visa stamp that U.S. consular officials place in your passport allows you to apply to enter or reenter the United States.
+It does not guarantee admission to the United States nor does it determine your length of stay.

-If your F-1 visa expires while you are in the United States: It is not necessary to renew your visa as long as you remain in the country and remain in active status.
+It is not necessary to renew your visa as long as you remain in the country.
 A visa can be secured only at a U.S. embassy or consulate abroad.
 Canadians do not require a visa.